yuchunzhou/public/README.md

 }
 ```

-the struct `Foo` and its fields will be public, also you can limit the items' visibility within a
-given scope likes the `pub` restrictions in Rust.
+the struct `Foo` and its fields will be visible within the current crate, of cource, you can pass another scope argument to the `public` attribute macro, like the `pub` keyword in rust.